 About the Theme

-Resources and messaging can be adapted to students and adults, different age groups, and multiple contexts.
-The program involves a series of resources and suggested activities to help the school staff, students, and families understand the variety of factors that contribute to thriving students and school communities.
-From sample newsletters, to interactive classroom activities, to press releases, there are multiple ways to bring the "Power Up!
-Be a Positive Charge" theme to your local community.
-Be sure to share your event with us through the SPAW feedback survey and tweet with the #SPAWPowerUp hashtag.
+Resources and messaging can be adapted to students and adults, different age groups and multiple contexts.
+The poster image reflects a magical game world in which the main character strives to find passwords to level up their potential.
+The program involves a series of resources and suggested activities to help the school staff, students and parents use the theme to convey the variety of factors that contribute to thriving students and school communities.
+From sample newsletters, to interactive classroom activities, to press releases, there are multiple ways to bring the "Unlock Potential.
+Find Your Password!" theme to your local community.
+Be sure to share your event with us through the SPAW feedback survey and tweet with the #unlockpotential hashtag.

 The annual NASP School Psychology Awareness Week poster can be used in many different ways to inspire all school personnel to help students thrive!
 The poster is also available in Spanish.